 There are two main types of dry eye disease—aqueous deficiency and evaporative dry eye.

-If you have aqueous deficiency, your eyes do not produce enough tears to keep moist and comfortable.
-For those with evaporative dry eye, there is usually an imbalance in the tear film that causes your tears to be of poor quality.
+If you have aqueous deficiency, your eyes do not produce enough tears to keep themselves moist and comfortable.
+Aqueous deficiency dry eye accounts for only about 10% of all dry eye cases.
+It is far more common to have evaporative dry eye, the type that results from an imbalance in the tear film.

 Three different layers make up the tear film: a mucus layer, a water layer, and an oil layer.